An Instrumental Variables Framework to Unite Spatial Confounding Methods: Introduction

-Our central theoretical insight is that controlling for smooth spatial trends in exposure and measured covariates confers conditional ignorability, thereby enabling the identification of many causal effects.
-In the simulation and data application, we focus on estimating a truncated exposure effect that quantifies the impact of restricting exposure levels to lie below a predetermined cutoff.
-This causal effect is appealing as it depends on a relatively weak positivity assumption, bears clear policy relevance, and exemplifies the practical implications of our framework.
+To illustrate the practical implications of our proposed methodology, we conduct simulations and a data application focusing on a truncated exposure effect that quantifies the impact of restricting exposure levels to lie below a predetermined cutoff.
+This causal effect is appealing as it depends on a relatively weak positivity assumption and bears clear policy relevance.
+In the data application, we analyze a national data set of 33,255 ZIP codes to estimate the effect of enforcing air pollution exposure levels below $6$--$12\mu g/m^3$ during 2001--2010 on all-cause mortality in the Medicare population during 2011--2016, leveraging small-scale spatial variation in air pollution exposure as an instrument.
+In both the simulation and data application, our approach successfully reduces bias from omitted confounders, and its performance improves further when combined with \citet{gilbert2021causal}, suggesting a promising synergy between the two approaches.